CatFisch/AutoClean/README.md

 ##What does the AutoClean script do?

-The AutoClean script applies the clean_skript_V3 (as a module) to excel files.
+The AutoClean-Script applies the "clean_skript_V3" (as a module) to excel files.

 ##requirements for using the AutoCleansktipt

-1. The actual clean script has to be named / remaned to "clean_skript_V3" (for its called as module).
+1. The actual Clean-Script has to be named / renamed to "clean_skript_V3" (for its called as module).
-2. The AutoClean script and actual clean script have to be in the same directory as the files on which the scripts should run.
+2. The AutoClean-Script and actual Clean-Script have to be in the same directory as the files on which the scripts should run.
+S
 ##How to apply the AutoClean script

 #Clean all files in directory: